jsnajdar/routing/README.md

 - origin and destination are required
 - country codes use */countries/codes* path (see below)

-- success response when route was successfully found:
+Success response when route was successfully found:

 	GET /routing/CZE/ITA

 	HTTP status 200
 	{"route":["CZE","AUT","ITA"]}

-- error response when no route was found:
+Error response when no route was found:

 	GET /routing/CZE/USA

 	HTTP status 400